UPIMAN73/Cloud-Computing-Projects/Project 0/readme.md

    - To run the install script: `./install.sh` or `sh install.sh`

 4. If you do not have snap try installing golang through the `apt` install environment or building from the source.
+5. If you cannot bind to a port (as pong role) or have the connection established (as a ping role) try running the program as `sudo` or as `root`.
+   - Run program as sudo: `sudo go run main -r <ping or pong>`

 #### Config File